Wusun: Archaeology

 Numerous sites belonging to the Wusun period in Zhetysu and the Tian Shan have been excavated.
 Most of the cemeteries are burial grounds with the dead interred in pit-graves, referred to as the Chil-pek group, which probably belong the local Saka population.
 A second group of kurgans with burials in lined "catacomb" chamber graves, of the so-called Aygîrdzhal group, are found together with the Chil-pek tombs from the 2nd century BC to the 5th century AD, and have been attributed to the Yuezhi.
 Graves of the Wusun period typically contain personal belongings, with the burials of the Aygîrdzhal group often containing weapons.

-A famous find is the Kargali burial of a female Shaman discovered at an altitude of 2,300 m, near Almaty, containing jewellery, clothing, head-dress and nearly 300 gold objects.
-Another find at Tenlik in eastern Zhetysu contained the grave of a high-ranking warrior, whose clothing had been decorated with around 100 golden bosses.
+A famous find associated with the Wusun is the Kargali burial of a female Shaman discovered at an altitude of 2,300 m, near Almaty, containing jewellery, clothing, head-dress and nearly 300 gold objects.
+Another find at Tenlik in eastern Zhetysu contained the grave of a high-ranking warrior associated with the Wusun, whose clothing had been decorated with around 100 golden items.